18 April, 2024

 3PL vs Freight Broker Difference and Similarities

-While both 3PLs and freight brokers are involved in logistics, their scope of services is different.
+While both 3PLs and freight brokers are involved in the logistics industry, their scope of services is different.
 A 3PL offers a wide range of logistics services and manages the entire supply chain for clients.
 A freight broker focuses only on the transportation aspect of logistics and does not handle other logistics services like warehousing or order fulfillment.
 A freight broker is, simply put, a middleman.
 They don’t usually own any shipping facilities or shipment equipment or offer any actual means of shipping themselves.
 In fact, they never actually touch the goods in the shipment process.

 A 3PL, on the other hand, is different in this regard because they do provide actual services and handling of goods outside of merely setting up services.
 Their range of services does require them to own facilities and equipment that play a role in the daily operations of the actual movement of freight.
 They have a much bigger responsibility to their clients and play a bigger role in the shipping process.